nicksheffield/Ajacks/readme.md

-#jQuery Ajaxify Plugin
+#jQuery Jaxor Plugin
 -----

-Ajaxify is a jQuery plugin for easily handling AJAX requests and responses.
+Jaxor is a jQuery plugin for easily handling AJAX requests and responses.

 It works by creating a centralised ajax call which expects a specially constructed JSON response.